 When Traditional Tutoring Isn’t the Answer

 For students with learning difficulties (unfortunately also known as “learning disabilities”), I often recommend educational therapy.
 Until our schools finally come around and offer legitimate educational therapy the same way they often offer speech therapy or occupational therapy, this means that hiring an educational therapist can be much more expensive than that math tutor you had hoped would work.

 If you can afford it, though, run, don’t walk, to find a qualified educational therapist near you.

 I think that partly because this type of therapeutic intervention can be so cost prohibitive, finding a qualified educational therapist near you can be challenging.
 We just don’t have very many to go around.

 I do have a possible alternative for you, however.
-If you’re interested in a comprehensive online course for parents who are ready to roll up their sleeves and take their child’s learning transformation into their own hands, please add yourself to waiting list.
+If you’re interested in a comprehensive online course for parents who are ready to roll up their sleeves and take their child’s learning transformation into their own hands, please add yourself to the waiting list.
 You’ll be notified when the course launches next.